 These are the things I can do without,

 Tears for Fears is a British duo consisting of the core members Roland Orzabal and Curt Smith, although plenty of other musicians have been involved in the project throughout the years, many as named members of the band.
-The band, which was named for a primal therapy technique, formed in 1981, and like a lot of 1980s pop bands, they haven't had much success since the 1990s; in fact, Smith left the band in 1991, making it essentially Orzabal's solo project (although, as explained below under I Am the Band, perhaps not as much as is popularly assumed).
+Formed in 1981 in Bath, England and named for a primal therapy technique, the band — like a lot of 1980s pop acts — haven't had much success since the 1990s; in fact, Smith left the group in 1991, making it essentially Orzabal's solo project (although, as explained below under I Am the Band, perhaps not as much as is popularly assumed).
 Smith rejoined in 2001 (contrary to certain reports in the media, the renewed attention to their music due to "Head over Heels" and a cover of "Mad World" being used in Donnie Darko was not the cause of this; they had already been in contact a year before this point and decided to be a duo again) and Tears for Fears put out a new album in 2004.

 This band's three most famous songs come from their 1985 album Songs from the Big Chair.
 At least, these are the three songs that you hear on the radio all the time and are featured in "best of the '80s" compilation albums in the 21st century:

-Of course, many fans over at their Last.FM page would have you believe otherwise, and, to be fair, those three are far from the band's only songs to get radio airplay; their other well-known hits include "Mad World" (which, in the past decade or so, has become probably as well known as the three tracks above), "Pale Shelter", "Change", "Advice for the Young at Heart", "Sowing the Seeds of Love", "Woman in Chains", "Break It Down Again", and "Closest Thing to Heaven".
+Of course, many fans over at their Last.FM page would have you believe otherwise, and, to be fair, those three are far from the band's only songs to get radio airplay; their other well-known hits include "Mad World" (which has probably become as well known as the three tracks above), "Pale Shelter", "Change", "Sowing the Seeds of Love", "Woman in Chains", "Advice for the Young at Heart", "Break It Down Again", and "Closest Thing to Heaven".

 Besides Songs from the Big Chair, Orzabal and Smith did release three other albums.
 First there was The Hurting in 1983, which sounds more like an angst-ridden Depeche Mode album; this is where the single "Mad World" came from, which later got a more popular cover version by Gary Jules that was used on the Donnie Darko soundtrack.
 Second was the aforementioned Songs from the Big Chair.
 The Seeds of Love came about in 1989, and was a lot more experimental, psychedelic, and rockier than the previous albums, although it did spawn a couple of hits ("Sowing the Seeds of Love" and "Woman in Chains").
-After their breakup, Roland Orzabal would release two essentially solo albums under the band's name (with collaborators Alan Griffiths and Tim Palmer co-producing and providing additional instrumentation, alongside several other musicians on Raoul; Griffiths also co-wrote most of the songs on these albums) before Smith rejoined the band and they released the reunion album Everybody Loves a Happy Ending, which picked up where Seeds left off.
+After their breakup, Roland Orzabal would release two essentially solo albums under the band's name (with collaborators Alan Griffiths and Tim Palmer co-producing and providing additional instrumentation, alongside several other musicians on Raoul and the Kings of Spain; Griffiths also co-wrote most of the songs on these albums) before Smith rejoined the group.
+The duo released the reunion album Everybody Loves a Happy Ending, which picked up where Seeds left off.

 - 1983 - The Hurting